 Planning – this practical section introduced the ACAS model of review-monitor-act that can be used to assess an employer’s equality policy and action plan for improvement, where this is necessary.

-Conclusions – we complete the course with some interesting facts and figures about how well the UK is doing on equality and what the future may hold.
+Conclusions – we complete the course with some interesting facts and figures about how well the UK is doing on equality.

 This Equality Act 2010 training course will enable your participants to: